MacWyznawca/homebridge-mqtt-switch-tasmota/README.md

         "pin": "031-45-154"
     },

-    "description": "This is an example MINIMAL configuration file.",
+    "description": "This is an example configuration file.
+You can use this as a template for creating your own configuration file.",

     "platforms": [],

 	"accessories": [
 	    {
 			"accessory": "mqtt-switch-tasmota",

 			"name": "NAME OF THIS ACCESSORY",

 			"url": "mqtt://MQTT–BROKER-ADDRESS",
 			"username": "MQTT USER NAME",
 			"password": "MQTT PASSWORD",

 			"topics": {
 				"statusGet": "stat/sonoff/POWER",
-			"statusSet": "cmnd/sonoff/power"
+				"statusSet": "cmnd/sonoff/power",
-    }]
+				"stateGet": "tele/sonoff/STATE"
 			}
+		}
+	]
+}

 # Description of the configuration file.

-**"switchType": "outlet"** - outet for outlet emulation, other or empty for switch.
+**"switchType": "outlet"** - outlet for outlet emulation, other or empty for switch.

-**sonoff** in topics - topics name of Your Sonoff switch.
+**sonoff** in topic - topics name of Your Sonoff switch.

 **"stateGet": "tele/sonoff/STATE"** - topic for cyclic telemetry information.